-The method of comparison has concentrated on illustrating how the buildings within the precinct relate to comparable buildings erected in New South Wales during the relevant period, late 19th century in the case of the terraces and former Apothecary building and early 20th century in relation to the Bon Marche building.
+The method of comparison has concentrated on illustrating how the buildings within the precinct relate to comparable buildings erected in New South Wales during the relevant period, late 19th century in the case of The Terraces and former Apothecary Building and early 20th century in relation to the Bon Marche Building.

-RETAIL TERRACES & FORMER APOTHECARY BUILDING
+THE TERRACE BUILDINGS & FORMER APOTHECARY BUILDING

-The group of 3 retail terraces with the former Apothecary building behind, all built in 1887, are considered rare in NSW and locally rare as an architect-designed commercial building group designed by William Wilkinson Wardell & Walter Liberty Vernon, who were amongst the most prominent Australian architects of the time.
+The group of 3 retail terraces with the former Apothecary building behind, all built in 1887, are considered rare in NSW and locally rare as an architect-designed commercial building group.
+They were designed by William Wilkinson Wardell & Walter Liberty Vernon, who were amongst the most prominent Australian architects of the time.
 The high design quality of the group is evidence of both the financing of the development by the CBC bank (which occupied the wider, more elaborate central terrace) and the architect's design abilities.

-Architect William Wilkinson Wardell designed two other commercial buildings which are heritage listed in the City of Sydney area, as well as several church and bond store buildings.
-The two commercial buildings remaining of Wardell's designs within the City of Sydney are outlined in Table 6 below.
+Wardell designed two other commercial buildings which are heritage listed in the City of Sydney area, as well as several church and bond store buildings.
+The two commercial buildings remaining of Wardell's designs within the City of Sydney are outlined in Table 9 below.

-Architect Walter Liberty Vernon, mostly known for his government building designs during his tenure as NSW government architect, designed numerous government and commercial buildings, and hotels which are heritage listed in the City of Sydney.
-The only commercial building (aside from warehouses and hotels) within the City of Sydney designed by Vernon which is considered comparable to the retail terraces on Broadway which are part of the Bon Marche precinct is outlined in Table 7 below.
+Vernon, mostly known for his government building designs during his tenure as NSW government architect, designed numerous government and commercial buildings and hotels which are heritage listed in the City of Sydney.
+The only commercial building (aside from warehouses and hotels) within the City of Sydney designed by Vernon which is considered comparable to the retail terraces on Broadway is outlined in Table 10 below.